ajgraves/claudelete/README.md

 5. **guild_name** - This is the text name of the discord server, corresponding with **guild_id** above.
 6. **channel_name** - This is the text name of the channel, corresponding with **channel_id** above.
 7. **last_updated** - This is a date/time stamp when the channel was last processed.
 This is used by the bot to determine if the channel should be auto removed from monitoring (if it's been unreadable by the bot, or hasn't existed, for a set amount of time).

+### guild_config - Configuration values for the Guilds (Servers) that Claudelete is configured to periodically purge orphaned threads from
+1. **guild_id** - This is the primary key on the table, and records the Discord internal numeric value for the Server it is in.
+2. **guild_name** - This is the text name of the Discord server, corresponding with **guild_id** above.
+3. **auto_cleanup_enabled** -- This is a boolean value that determines if the guild is enabled (1) or disabled (0) in terms of automated purging of orphaned threads.
+4. **last_run** - This is a date/time stamp when the guild was last processed.
+This is used by the bot to determine when the purge should be run again.

 ## Command Reference
 ### IMPORTANT NOTE